 - Easier Installation: Since the combustion gases are cooled inside boilers, the exhaust system can be composed of standard PVC pipes that simply exit through a wall.
 This is a much simpler venting system than traditional furnaces require with their extreme heat operations.

 Although condensing boilers cost more upfront than a standard furnace, Energy.gov projects that they will ultimately save homeowners money in fuel costs over the lifespan of the unit.
-If you are ready to replace your home’s heating system, contact the staff at Blue Valley Energy in Longmont for expert advice and professional installation of your new boiler, furnace or geothermal system.
+If you are ready to replace your home’s heating system, contact the staff at Blue Valley Heating & Cooling in Longmont for expert advice and professional installation of your new boiler, furnace or geothermal system.